mohamedevweb/mohamedevweb/README.md

 Currently building **MC Studio** — a creative web studio crafting bold websites & smart SaaS tools.

-Working on **Arises** — an AI-powered productivity tool to help you focus on what really matters.
+Working on **Arises** — an AI-powered Calendar tool to help you focus on what really matters.

 > I design, build, and ship fast.
 Always learning.
 Always improving.